 The Science Behind STREAMin3

-A curriculum that sparks children’s learning with hands-on, engaging activities is important.
+A curriculum that sparks children’s learning with engaging activities is important.
 But, research also shows that it is high-quality interactions children have with their teacher and peers throughout the day at school that matter most.
 Simply put, what we teach children in the early years is important, but how we teach it makes a critical difference in the way children learn.
 That’s where STREAMin3 comes in.

 A Focus on What Children Learn